carpentries-incubator/better-research-software/episodes/01-introduction.md

 If not, you can [download it](https://github.com/carpentries-incubator/better-research-software/raw/refs/heads/main/learners/spacewalks.zip) now.
 Save the `spacewalks.zip` archive to your home directory and extract it - you should get a directory called `spacewalks`.

+### Opening the project

+We will use VS Code IDE (Integrated Development Environment) for software development in this lesson.

+IDEs are graphical application that provide a comprehensive workspace for writing, editing, testing, and debugging code—-all in one place.
+At the core of an IDE is a code editor, and it combines several tools that developers need into a single interface to streamline the code development process.
+IDEs are extremely useful and modern software development would be very hard without them.

+To open our directory `spacewalks` in VS Code – go to **File -> Open Folder** and find `spacewalks`.

 ### Inspecting the project

 The first thing you may want to do is inspect the content of the code and data you received to learn more about what it does.
-We will use VS Code for browsing, inspecting, modifying files and running our code.

-VS Code is a very handy tool for software development and is used by many researchers worldwide.
-It "understands" the syntax of many different file types - for example Python, JSON, CSV, etc. - either natively or via extensions that can be installed.
-To open our directory `spacewalks` in VS Code – go to **File -> Open Folder** and find `spacewalks`.

 You may notice that the software project contains: